HarshDhami/medieval-knights/README.md

 ## 🧰 Known Limitations
 Since this game was made in 24 hours, some mechanics and visuals are intentionally simple.
 Future updates may expand levels or polish mechanics.

+Some known bugs -
+1. Camera not stopping when the level ends
+2. Lava hitbox

 ---